jimmyhollywood2/python-epam/documentation/Software Requirements Specification.md

 # Product Functions

 Office Manager will provide the following functions:
-* display list of departments
+* displaying list of departments
-* display list of employees
+* displaying list of employees
-* add/edit/delete department/employe information
+* adding/editing/deleting department/employee information

-# User Classes and Characteristics
+## User Classes and Characteristics

+This project is intended for use by managers and HR specialists.

 ## Operating Environment

-The application can be run on any internet browser.
+When developing this application, the following will be used:
+* Ubuntu 18.04 LTS
+* Python 3.7.3
+* Django 2.2
+* MySQL

 ## User Documentation

-_List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered along with the software.
-Identify any known user documentation delivery formats or standards._
+TODO.

 # External Interface Requirements